Requirements

 - Prefer wired internet: A wired connection is more stable than WiFi and reduces lag or unexpected disconnects.

-Frequently Asked Questions (FAQ)
+Frequently Asked Questions

-A: Yes!
+Yes!
 A home PC can host a server for a few friends, but ensure you have a stable internet connection and enough RAM and CPU power.
 For larger groups, consider a dedicated hosting provider.

-A: Yes.
+Yes.
 DDoS protection helps prevent attacks that could take your server offline and ensures uninterrupted gameplay for all players.

-A: Currently, Project Zomboid is PC only.
+Currently, Project Zomboid is PC only.
 All players must be on Windows, Linux, or macOS versions compatible with the server.